Nirvana Beer FoccaciaDATE:

 9. Bake at 220 degrees for 25-30 mins until golden brown.
 Remove from the oven and place on a wire rack too cool before serving.

-10. Enjoy, with a nice cold Nirvana beer!
+10. Enjoy, with a nice cold Nirvana beer, some cheeses and charcuterie!